SysAdminHelp/SysAdminHelp.github.io/_posts/DNS.md

 **Domain Registration** enables SMEs to secure and register their desired domain names.
 This establishes a memorable online identity and fosters brand recognition.
 Additionally, DNS ensures seamless email delivery by configuring MX records, directing emails to the correct servers for efficient communication.

 **Website Hosting** is facilitated by linking domain names to servers that host SMEs' websites.
 This simplifies customer access to their online presence.
-During peak web traffic, DNS-based load balancing distributes incoming requests across multiple servers, ensuring optimal website performance.
+During peak web traffic periods for an SME, DNS-based load balancing can be enabled to distribute incoming requests across multiple servers, ensuring optimal website performance.

-DNS also plays a critical role in disaster recovery measures by configuring multiple DNS servers and implementing DNS failover.
+**Disaster Recovery**  is achieved by having multiple DNS servers configured and having DNS failover implemented.
 This guarantees continuous availability of online services, even if one server experiences a failure.